DETAILED ACTION

 In regards to claim 28, Stromsnes in view of Woerlee, Itnati and Cantrell teaches the system of claim 23 and Stromsnes further discloses wherein the controller is configured to provide instructions to cause the automatic application of the CPR compressions to occur at a resuscitative rate and depth (paragraph 17).

-In regards to claim 29, Stromsnes in view of Woerlee, Itnati and Cantrell teaches the system of claim 23 and the combination further teaches wherein the controller is configured to detect, based at least in part on the detected movement, migration of the piston relative to a target area of the thorax of the patient, the migration being indicative that the piston has moved toward the patient's abdomen or head during the CPR compressions (Stromsnes: paragraph 12 line 5-6 and 19-23; Itnati: paragraph 219).
+In regards to claim 29, Stromsnes in view of Woerlee, Itnati and Cantrell teaches the system of claim 23 and the combination further teaches wherein the controller is configured to detect, based at least in part on the motion of the piston, migration of the piston relative to a target area of the thorax of the patient, the migration being indicative that the piston has moved toward the patient's abdomen or head during the CPR compressions (Stromsnes: paragraph 12 line 5-6 and 19-23; Itnati: paragraph 219).

 In regards to claim 31, Stromsnes in view of Woerlee, Itnati and Cantrell teaches the system of claim 23.

-Stromsnes does not disclose wherein the controller is configured to calculate a distance of the movement.
+Stromsnes does not disclose wherein the controller is configured to calculate a distance of the motion of the piston.

 In regards to claim 32, Stromsnes in view of Woerlee, Itnati and Cantrell teaches the system of claim 23 and the combination further teaches wherein the controller is configured to, based at least in part on the detected movement, cause the output device to provide the output, wherein the output comprises at least one of an alert, a warning and a prompt (Stromsnes: display 6 may show alarm, paragraph 13 and 18; Itnati: paragraph 175).

-In regards to claim 34, Stromsnes in view of Woerlee, Itnati and Cantrell teaches the system of claim 31 and the combination further teaches wherein the controller is configured to determine the output based at least in part on the calculated distance of the movement (Itnati: paragraph 186).
+In regards to claim 34, Stromsnes in view of Woerlee, Itnati and Cantrell teaches the system of claim 31 and the combination further teaches wherein the controller is configured to determine the output based at least in part on the calculated distance of the motion of the piston (Itnati: paragraph 186).

 In regards to claim 35, Stromsnes in view of Woerlee, Itnati and Cantrell teaches the system of claim 32 and Stromsnes further discloses wherein the at least one of the alert, the warning and the prompt comprises visual output provided via a display (paragraph 13 line 13-15 and paragraph 18 line 8-14).